typst-community/rowmantic/src/rowtable.typ

     let accum = ()
     for elt in it.children {
       if elt.func() == text {
-        if sep in elt.text {
+        if not contentsep and sep in elt.text {
           let parts = elt.text.split(sep)
           accum.push(parts.at(0))
           res.push(accum)